30% OFF Tempcover fee in our app

 The ‘driving other vehicles’ clause

-If your car insurance policy has a ‘driving other cars’ or ‘driving other vehicles’ clause within its terms and conditions, you can drive a van that isn’t yours and still be covered by your insurer.
+If your car insurance policy has a ‘driving other cars’ or Driving Other Vehicles clause within its Terms and Conditions, you can drive a van that isn’t yours and still be covered by your insurer.

 This type of insurance is usually third-party only, which means if you’re in an accident, you’ll be covered for damages to the other car or personal injury claims made by the other person involved.
 The third-party D.O.V clause won’t cover the cost of any damages to the vehicle you’re driving.

 The D.O.V clause is designed to be used in emergency situations only and shouldn’t be relied on as suitable insurance for regular use.
-If you’re planning to drive somebody else’s van, you should consider getting a temporary van insurance policy to ensure you’re covered against any eventuality.

 • The car does not belong to the driver and has not been hired to them